Eugen Doga: Ballets

 In the early 1970s, Eugen Doga began writing a ballet based on the poem Luceafărul – the greatest work by the classic of Romanian literature Mihai Eminescu.
 However, he was only able to continue after a long period of time.

 "Only ten years later Luceafărul relented and graced my music sheets, creating a world that drew me in so strongly, drew me in so much that I felt like in a short period of time I had lived a whole eternity," – said the composer.
 In 1983 the ballet was written in 2 1/2 months – 500 pages of a complicated musical score.
-The ballet "Lucheaferul" premiered on 6 June 1983, at the National Theatre of Opera and Ballet and it was performed on that stage for several years.
-In 1984 for the ballet "Lucheaferul" Eugen Doga was awarded the State Prize of the USSR.
+The ballet "Luceafărul" premiered on 6 June 1983, at the National Theatre of Opera and Ballet and it was performed on that stage for several years.
+In 1984 for the ballet "Luceafărul" Eugen Doga was awarded the State Prize of the USSR.
 The ballet was also performed in Moscow at the Bolshoi Theater, at the Kremlin Palace of Congresses, and was filmed by the Leningrad TV.
 Several performances took place in St. Petersburg, Minsk, Kyiv and Odesa.
 It was staged for the second time in 2007 at the National Opera and Ballet Theatre of Moldova.
 It was also presented to the public in the open air in front of the Central cathedral in the park in Chișinău in 2009.
 The music from the ballet was often performed in various concerts – in Ateneu Roman in 2007, in 2012 in Bucharest, in the Tchaikovsky Hall in Moscow in 2012.

 This ballet has become one of the pinnacles of the composer's creative career.

 A fantastic storyline of a fairy tale by Eminescu was first expressed in the language of music.
-A dream of love, a collapse of romantic illusions, cosmic infinity of the stellar world and earthly reality are all outlined with completed musical images in continuous symphonic development using the combination of traditional techniques of Western European and Russian theater classics and national character of musical images.
+A dream of love, a collapse of romantic illusions, cosmic infinity of the stellar world and earthly reality are all outlined with completed musical images in continuous symphonic development using the combination of traditional techniques of Western European and Russian theatre classics and national character of musical images.

 "For example, where did the musical images in my ballet come from?
 They come from somewhere in the Carpathians and even further out,"- said Eugen Doga.

 And images of his next ballet "Venancia" came from the other hemisphere.
 Eugen Doga visited Nicaragua, Argentina, Honduras, Brazil where he studied unique folklore of Latin American countries and collected material for a ballet.
 The music of these countries combines the origins of the European music with the ancient folklore of the Indians.
 It presents an incredible diversity of styles, sophisticated rhythms and melodies.

 Due to the collapse of the Soviet Union, the ballet was not staged.
 The storyline of the ballet – romance, love, fight for freedom.
 The premiere of a concert version of the ballet took place in 2007 in Chișinău (Moldova) performed by the orchestra, chorus and soloists of the Moldavian Philharmonic.
 In 2008, the music to the ballet was performed in Bucharest, and in 2012 – in the Great Hall of the Moscow Conservatoire.